quadrismegistus/llp/README.md

 ## Load corpora in a few lines

-Start working with corpora in two lines:
+Start working with corpora in a few lines:

 ```python
 # import the llp module